-- 2. Smooth and rapid implementation of the advance ruling system.
-Since February 1, 2018, China has implemented the advance ruling system.
-By June 1, 2019, China Customs had prepared and issued 1,520 advance ruling decisions, including 1,190 advance ruling decisions on commodity classification, 32 advance ruling decisions on origin and 298 advance ruling decisions on price. - 3.
+- 2. The effective customs clearance measures have been increased.
+In order to effectively respond to the epidemic, China Customs has taken effective measures in simplifying declaration procedures and documents, guaranteed release, tax reduction and tax deferral, Internet office, and supporting the development of new business patterns, and received good responses from enterprises. - 3.
 Promulgation of the Foreign Investment Law of the People's Republic of China.
 The Foreign Investment Law of the People's Republic of China will come into force as of January 1, 2020, which is one of the most representative laws and regulations in the field of foreign trade and investment in China in recent years.
 The effect remains to be observed.